EU leaders agree on Belarus sanctions after plane diversion - WTMJ

 Belarus authorities have labeled the channel “extremist” and charged Pratasevich in absentia of inciting mass riots and fanning social hatred.
 He could face 15 years in prison if convicted.

-In November, the Belarusian KGB put Pratasevich on a list of people suspected of involvement in terrorism, an ominous sign that he could face even graver charges.
+In November, the Belarusian KGB also put Pratasevich on the list of people suspected of involvement in terrorism, an ominous sign that he could face even graver charges.
 Terrorism is punishable by death in Belarus, the only country in Europe that maintains capital punishment.

 Amid the international outrage, Moscow quickly offered a helping hand to its ally.